 A total minimum of 140,000 immigrant visas are made available annually to employment-based immigrants.
 This category is divided into five preference groups.
 The number of visas allocated to each of the preferred groups is shown as a percentage of the yearly limit of the visas allocated to the employment-based category.
-The first preference (28.6%) is for priority workers, persons of extraordinary ability in the sciences, arts, education, business or athletics, outstanding professors and researchers and certain multinational executives and managers.
+The first preference (28.6%) is for priority workers, persons of extraordinary ability in the sciences, arts, education, business or athletics, outstanding professors and researchers, and certain multinational executives and managers.
 The second preference (28.6%) is for professionals holding advanced degrees, and persons of exceptional ability in the sciences, arts, and business.
 The third preference (28.6%) is for professionals holding baccalaureate degrees, skilled workers with at least two years experience and other workers whose skills are in short supply in the United States.
-The fourth preference (7.1%) is for special immigrants, certain religious workers, ministers of religion, certain international organization employees and their immediate family members and qualified, recommended current and former U. S. Government employees.
+The fourth preference (7.1%) is for special immigrants, certain religious workers, ministers of religion, certain international organization employees and their immediate family members and qualified, recommended current and former U.S. Government employees.
 The fifth preference (7.1%) is for investors, persons who create employment for at least ten unrelated persons by investing capital in a new commercial enterprise in the United States.
 The minimum capital required is between \$[9]00,000 and \$1,[8]00,000, depending on the employment rate in the geographic area.
-[In fiscal year 2019, 139,458 noncitizens received LPR status on the basis of employment.]
+[In fiscal year 2021, 193,338 noncitizens received LPR status on the basis of employment.]

 The INA also allocates a maximum of 55,000 diversity immigrant visas.
 INA § 201(e), 8 U.S.C. § 1151(e).
 The persons eligible for these visas are selected at random from countries with low rates of immigration to the United States, hence the common name of "lottery visas."
 The Department of State administers this program and announces the registration information each year.
-[In fiscal year 2019, 43,463 visas were issued to diversity lottery winners.]
+[In fiscal year 2021, 15,145 visas were issued to diversity lottery winners.]

-Aliens who enter the United States as immigrants or who obtain lawful permanent resident status in the United States are eligible to apply for naturalization when they have met certain eligibility requirements.
+Aliens who enter the United States as immigrants or who obtain lawful permanent resident status in the United States are eligible to apply for naturalization when they have met certain eligibility requirements [including, among others, holding LPR status for five years (three for spouses of U.S. citizens)].
 See INA §§ 311 et seq., 8 U.S.C. § 1422.
 [See Chapter 12.]